DeNederlandscheBank/data-quality-rules/README.rst

   python solvency2_data.py

-This downloads the taxonomy and the example instance files and extracts them in the proper directories.
+This downloads the Solvency 2 XBRL taxonomy 2.4 and the corresponding example instance files and extracts them in the proper directories.

 Contributing
 ============